MarcoDiFrancesco/LittleProjects/Notes/Networks.md

 In a network where there are 2 different MTUs, if a sender has an MTU of 1500 octects and the receiver 1000, then the datagram fragmentation can split the datagram to work with the receiver network.

-Reassembling a datagram example:

-- packets sent from H1 to H2: if host H1 sends a 1500-octet datagram to host H2, router R1 will divide the datagram into two fragments, which it will forward to R2
-- Router R2 does not reassemble the fragments: it uses the destination address in a fragment to forward the fragment as usual
-- The ultimate destination host, H2, collects the fragments and reassembles them
+Reassembling a datagram example with packets sent from H1 to H2 (picture below): if host H1 sends a 1500-octet datagram to host H2, router R1 will divide the datagram into two fragments, which it will forward to R2, router R2 does not reassemble the fragments, it uses the destination address in a fragment to forward the fragment as usual, the ultimate destination host, H2, collects the fragments and reassembles them.

 ![https://i.imgur.com/IQstOCs.png](https://i.imgur.com/IQstOCs.png)